 A contingency has not been included in any of the partners' plans.
-Therefore if work has not been included in the plan from the outset, a variation will need to be agreed for any subsequently requested work, to re-allocate time within the relevant partner's own plan, or through buying in additional resource, to back-fill whilst partnership staff carry out the assignment.
+Therefore if work has not been included in the plan from the outset, a variation will need to be agreed for any subsequently requested work, to re-allocate time within the relevant partner's own plan, or through buying in additional resource, to backfill whilst partnership staff carry out the assignment.
 The decision will be made in conjunction with the relevant partner's s.151 Officer and other management as necessary.
-Again, we are able to avoid conflicts of interest if carrying out consultancy work due to the flexibility of the arrangements within the EKAP, as we are able to rotate auditors accordingly.
+Conflicts of interest may be avoided if carrying out consultancy work due to the flexibility of the arrangements within the EKAP, as we are able to rotate auditors accordingly.
+Approval of requests from Management for additional projects are subject to certain criteria, to include whether the EKAP has the relevant skills and capacity to undertake the assignment.